hailt1992/End-to-End-SQL-and-Power-BI-Tableau-project/README.md

 ---

 ## 📌 Project Overview
-This study utilizes historical data to analyze the stabilization of global labor markets following the 2020 economic shock[cite: 2, 3]. [cite_start]By leveraging datasets provided by **Luca Lullo**, the project identifies regions with high volatility and tracks the pace of recovery across different demographics.
+This study utilizes historical data to analyze the stabilization of global labor markets following the 2020 economic shock.
+By leveraging datasets provided by **Luca Lullo**, the project identifies regions with high volatility and tracks the pace of recovery across different demographics.

 * **Global Coverage**: Analysis of 183 countries.
 * **Historical Average**: Global unemployment rate of 7.96%.